evshiron/node-async-flow/README.md

 An aggressive async flow solution for node.js 4.x+.

-`--harmony-destructuring` and `--harmony-rest-parameters` flags are required, which should be completed or to be completed at the moment.
+Generators are required.

+Enable `--harmony-destructuring` and `--harmony-rest-parameters` if necessary.

+Also works with `babel` with `babel-polyfill` enabled.

 ## Why?